fenago/Grokking-Deep-Learning/Lab_5.md

 fork analogy, it’s the number of prongs on the fork.
 In images, it’s generally referred to as noise.
 In reality, it’s a bit more nuanced.
 Consider these two dog pictures.

-Everything that makes these pictures unique beyond what captures the essence of “dog” is included in the term noise.
+Everything that makes these pictures unique beyond what captures the essence of "dog" is included in the term noise.
 In the picture on the left, the pillow and the background are both noise.
 In the picture on the right, the empty, middle blackness of the dog is a form of noise as well.
 It’s really the edges that tell you it’s a dog; the middle blackness doesn’t tell you